Skip to marketing content

 Illustrative sample — not customer data

-Synthetic payroll-readiness packet sample
+Illustrative payroll-readiness packet sample

-Example monthly readiness packet for Bright Harbor Therapy showing the value moment: a buyer can see what is ready, what needs owner review, and what workpaper trail would be handed off before payroll is run elsewhere.
+Example monthly readiness packet for Bright Harbor Therapy showing the value moment: a buyer can see what is ready, what needs admin review, and what workpaper trail would be handed off before payroll is run elsewhere.

 Summary snapshot31 clinician pay lines prepared; 4 review items open